hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 To enable LeakSanitizer, compile and link your program with `-fsanitize=leak` option.
 Additionally, `-g` should also be used to produce more meaningful output.
 Note that the runtime behavior can be influenced by the `LSAN_OPTIONS` environment variable.

-For example, the following code contains an *use after free* error that should be detected by this sanitizer, using the commands below to compile and link with the Clang compiler:
+For example, the following code contains an *use after free* error that should be detected by this sanitizer:

 ```c
 // lsan_example.c